aolayeye/Election_Analysis/README.md

 ### Election-Audit Summary
-  - In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
 If we decomposed he ask by making the following assumptions:
 1. users of the script may or may not have knowledge of python and they would require an easy way to specify their csv file
 2. we may or may not assume that evry csv file will have three columns with Candidate name and county name as the second and third columns